HUGH NEWELL JACOBSEN, FAIA (1929-2021)

 Year unknown - The HiW House, Arizona.
 Status unknown.

-Sources include: Architectural Record Houses; Phoebus Panigyrakis; Hugh Newell Jacobsen website.
+Sources include: Architectural Record Houses; Phoebus Panigyrakis; Hugh Newell Jacobsen; Hugh Newell Jacobsen Architect - Recent Work; Hugh Newell Jacobsen Architect - Works from 1993-2003.